kokole110/Best-friend-page/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.12.

+## About

+This was done as a test task when lerning Angular.
+Here you can get acquinted to my best friend Roki (berneese mountain dog).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.